Skip to main content

 The Parts importer mirrors the UI’s revision flow:

-You cannot have two rows that both omit revision for the same part_number — ION cannot disambiguate which one should auto-bump.
-Specify revisions explicitly to fix the conflict.Likewise, an explicit-revision row that collides with an auto-bumped revision from another row (e.g. one row sets revision = B and another auto-bumps to B) is rejected as a duplicate.
+You cannot have two rows that both omit revision for the same part_number.
+ION cannot disambiguate which one should auto-bump.
+Specify revisions explicitly to fix the conflict.Likewise, an explicit-revision row that collides with an auto-bumped revision from another row is rejected as a duplicate.
+This happens when one row sets revision = B and another auto-bumps to B.

 Supplier parts